Bob Rathbun: Biography

 Prior to the Hawks' December 5, 2022 game against the Oklahoma City Thunder, Rathbun had a medical emergency live on-air.
 Hawks' sideline reporter Lauren Jbara filled in for him in the game.
-Mike Morgan (sportscaster) was hired to fill in for Rathbun for the next few Hawks games before he returned on December 19.
+Mike Morgan was hired to fill in for Rathbun for the next few Hawks games before he returned on December 19.

+Recognition

+Rathbun was inducted in the Catawba College Sports Hall of Fame in 2006, and a recipient of the Distinguished Alumni Award in 1988.

 After being named Virginia Sportscaster of the Year six separate times, he was awarded the same honor in Georgia in 1998.
 In 2008, he was named to the Virginia Sports Hall of Fame.

-Rathbun is a 1976 graduate of Catawba College in Salisbury, North Carolina and was inducted in the school's Sports Hall of Fame in 2006, and a recipient of the Distinguished Alumni Award in 1988.
+In 2025, he was also inducted into the Georgia Sports Hall of Fame.